wtmatlock/plasmid-model-cli/README.md

 ## Best practice

 - The number of phylogenetic dimensions retained (`--k-dims`) should balance faithful representation of the tree-derived covariance structure against computational cost.
 The tool reports the cumulative variance explained by the retained dimensions in the terminal.
-For publishable analyses, we recommend retaining enough dimensions to explain at least 99% of the variance.
+For publishable analyses, we recommend retaining enough dimensions to explain at least 99% of the variance (this value is printed to the terminal when you run).
 - To that end, we also recommend `--warmup 5000 --samples 5000` as a minimum.
 You can inspect MCMC convergence using the files in `results/raw/`.

 ## Confessional
 Rust is a new (and exciting) language for me.
 I used GitHub Copilot to help cobble an initial CLI together, but after several unassisted iterations, I am confident it's doing the job.
 If you spot any weirdness, let me know.
 My preference is to run Stan models in R, as I did for the paper.